On behalf of Riley | Ersoff LLP posted on Saturday, October 14, 2017.

 If you know or suspect that there is lead contamination in your rental house or apartment, your landlord has the obligation to provide a safe living space for all tenants.
 He or she should be notified so that the proper decontamination steps can be taken.
 Tenants can also notify the county or state health departments so that they can test for lead levels.

-Below are some tips for parents to take to keep their children’s environments as lead-free as possible.
+Below are some tips for parents to take to protect their child from lead exposure as much as possible:

 - Don’t let kids play in the dirt.
 Fill a covered sandbox with sand and let them dig to their heart’s consent.